SFI AND SCOUTS

 - All new BSA Merit Badge books also carry the SFI on-product label.

 WHAT TYPES OF ANIMALS LIVE IN THE FORESTS?

-Forests cover about 33% of the land in the United States and about 41% of the land in Canada, and billions of animals like wolves, elk, birds, bears and caribou call these forests home!
+Forests cover about 30% of land in the world, 33% of the land in the United States and about 41% of the land in Canada.
+Billions of animals like wolves, elk, birds, bears and caribou call these forests home!
 Our forests and the animals living in them are important to our future.
 From the air we breathe to the water we drink, forests touch our lives every day.
 That’s why it’s important that we help conserve these habitats by making sure that the forest products we buy (like paper and wooden toys) come from responsibly sourced materials.The forest is home to tens of thousands of species, the boreal forest, in Canada, alone is home to over 30,000 species, and billions of animals rely on it at some point during the year.
 The forest is important habitat for millions of mammals, birds, and aquatic species.
 Forests certified to SFI help protect animals that are threatened or endangered, as well as those that are not.

 LOOK FOR THE SFI LABEL AND ASK FOR IT

 If a product has the SFI label it means it was sourced from a certified forest and by a company that cares about how forests are managed.
 Look for the SFI label when you buy stuff for your home: food containers, boxes, napkins paper plates and cups, printer paper, grocery bags, lumber, envelopes, and even maple syrup and much more.

 Don’t just look for the label, ask for it too!
 Ask your grocery store and home office supply store to stock SFI-certified products, tell your favorite pizza restaurant to use SFI-certified pizza boxes.
 There are lots of ways that you can support future forests!

 WHAT CAN A TREE MAKE?